 NMPC collaborates with The LARC Mentoring Program to increase access to long-acting reversible contraceptives (LARC) for all women of reproductive age in New Mexico.

 The Improving Perinatal Health (IPH) ECHO is a tele-mentoring program offered twice monthly, providing free continuing education credits to a diverse range of perinatal care provider type.
-Our program brings local and national content experts together, using the ECHO Model, to conduct multidisciplinary case discussions and share real examples, providing education and support for those working to improve perinatal outcomes in their local communities.
+The program brings local and national content experts together, using the ECHO Model, to conduct multidisciplinary case discussions and share real examples, providing education and support for those working to improve perinatal outcomes in their local communities.

 Rural Outreach Team